 Dorm students may choose to room alone or with a roommate.
 Specific room rates are listed at calvary.edu/finances.
 Most single rooms are set up to be used for double occupancy should it be required.
 The availability of single rooms is not guaranteed.
 Single rooms are assigned on a first come, first served basis.
-Students may make changes to their living arrangements for a specific cycle with the Resident Life Coordinator before or during the first week of that cycle.
+Students may make changes to their living arrangements for a specific session with the Residence Life Coordinator before or during the first week of that session.
 The only allowable change during the school year is moving between double and single rooms.
-Roommate changes (going from one double room to another) is not allowed once roommate assignments have been issued, unless otherwise arranged by the Student Deans and Residence Life Coordinator.
+Roommate changes (going from one double room to another) are not allowed once roommate assignments have been issued, unless otherwise arranged by the Student Deans and Residence Life Coordinator.
+Furniture may not be changed between rooms without prior approval of the Deans' office and must be replaced in the original room as part of the check-out process.
+Students will complete a form noting the furniture moved - from which room and to which room.